Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Related Work

 \section{Related Work}

-\textbf{Adjacency prediction.} Set2Graph \citep{serviansky2020set2graph} is a family of maximally expressive permutation equivariant neural networks that map from an input set to (hyper)graphs.
-The authors extend the general idea, of applying a scalar-valued adjacency indicator function on all pairs of vertices \citep{kipf2016variational}, to the $l$-edge case \citep{serviansky2020set2graph}, i.e., edges that connect $l$ vertices.
+Set2Graph \citep{serviansky2020set2graph} is a family of maximally expressive permutation equivariant neural networks that map from an input set to (hyper)graphs.
+They show that their method outperforms many popular alternatives, including Siamese networks \citep{zagoruyko2015learning} and graph neural networks \citep{morris2019weisfeiler} applied to a $k$-NN induced graph. \citep{serviansky2020set2graph} extend the general idea, of applying a scalar-valued adjacency indicator function on all pairs of nodes \citep{kipf2016variational}, to the $l$-edge case (edges that connect $l$ nodes).
 In Set2Graph, for each $l$ the adjacency structure is modeled by an $l$-tensor, requiring memory in $\mathcal{O}(n^l)$.
 This becomes intractable already for small $l$ and moderate set sizes.
 By pruning the negative edges, our approach scales in $\mathcal{O}(nk)$, making it applicable even when $l{=}n$.

-\textbf{Set prediction.} Recent works on set prediction map a learned initial set \citep{zhang2019dspn, lee2019set} or a randomly initialized set \citep{locatello2020object,carion2020end,zhang2021set} to the target space.
+Recent works on set prediction map a learned initial set \citep{zhang2019dspn, lee2019set} or a randomly initialized set \citep{locatello2020object,carion2020end,zhang2021set} to the target space.
 Out of these, the closest one to our hypergraph refining approach is Slot Attention \citep{locatello2020object}, which recurrently applies the Sinkhorn operator \citep{adams2011ranking} in order to associate each element in the input set with a single slot (hyperedge).
 None of the prior works on set prediction consider the set-to-hypergraph task, but some can be naturally extended by mapping the input set to the set of positive edges, an approach similar to ours.